Alternatives for VA disability firms

 A VA disability firm searching for a Spellbook alternative is usually not looking for better contract redlines.
 It is looking for help turning messy records into a case workup.

 Choose Spellbook when contracts are the work.
-Choose Pete when the work is VA disability records, evidence, gaps, and attorney review.
+Choose Pete when the work is VA disability records, evidence, gaps, connected-tool admin, and attorney review.

 Where Spellbook fits